 If library materials are damaged enough to be judged by the library to be unusable for the collection, the patron must pay for the entire cost of the item, plus the processing fee.
 An item may be considered unusable by the library if an essential part of it is missing.

 Once the patron pays the replacement cost of an item, the patron then owns that item.

 If it is determined that a patron is responsible for minor damages to an item (pencil, crayon, ink marks; torn pages; minor scratches on videos or DVDs/CDs) a minimum charge will be assessed of $1.00.
+A missing case (CDs, DVDs) will be assessed a $5.00 fee.
 Missing barcodes will be assessed a $2.00 fee.
 Book bindery charges or DVD/CD resurfacing will be assessed at the cost of that service.